|

 ... until it all fell apart in late 2018, with the two core members

-Bartlomiej and Kris both claiming to kick the other one out, and so both
+Bartlomiej and Kris both claiming to kick the other one out and thus

-members are proceeding with separate bands named Batushka.
+both proceeding with separate bands named Batushka, and on these

 and